 National Pupil Data releases Jan 2017 – May 2017

 We campaign to make your school data safe, to stop it being sent it to hundreds of companies, researchers and press without your consent, and start better transparent processes to the children whose school life the data come from.
+The data sharing should end and distribute access, not data.
 Our review of the latest releases of confidential data by the Department for Education, shows 86% were of individual level, identifiable and sensitive or highly sensitive data since 2012.
 Only one release of identifying data from the National Pupil Database (NPD) between January 2017 and May 2017 was aggregated, and may also have been identifying.

 Of the 121 requests in these 5 months, Jan – May 2017 published in the Third Party Register, :